brittonlaroche/realm-tensorflow/README.md

 http://playground.tensorflow.org/

-The playground application allows you to build and train a neural network in your broswer.
-Following on the heels of the succesful playground application, Google released deeplearn.js in August of 2017 to allow developers to used javascript in the browser to do machine learning.
-In April of 2018 Google took what they had learned from deeplearn.js, and released it into the TensorFlow family by offially releasing TensorFlow.js.
+The playground application allows you to build and train a neural network in your browser.
+Following on the heels of the successful playground application, Google released deeplearn.js in August of 2017 to allow developers to used javascript in the browser to do machine learning.
+In April of 2018, Google took what they had learned from deeplearn.js, and released it into the TensorFlow family by officially releasing TensorFlow.js.

-I chose TensorFlow.js to showcase the power of machine learning with MongDB Atlas and Realm in the Browserfor the following reasons:
+I chose TensorFlow.js to showcase the power of machine learning with MongoDB Atlas and Realm in the Browser for the following reasons:

 __1. Zero Installation:__ No Drivers / No Installations
 __2. Interactive:__ Its Interactive, you can play with the data.
-__3. Sensors:__ It has access to Sensors, Webcams and Smart Phone Data with standard APIs to access the sensors
+__3. Sensors:__ It has access to Sensors, Webcams, and Smart Phone Data with standard APIs to access the sensors
 __4. Distributed:__ Data can be processed and remain on the client

-For these reasons I selected TensorFlow.js and the broswer for this very powerful lab.
+For these reasons, I selected TensorFlow.js and the browser for this very powerful lab.
 Gone are the days where you had to install a complex Hadoop infrastructure with Spark and write complex functions and logic just to do machine learning.
-Today With MongoDB Atlas, Tensorflow.js and a broswer you can do highly interactive machine learning with zero installation and very little complexity.
+Today With MongoDB Atlas, Tensorflow.js, and a browser you can do highly interactive machine learning with zero installation and very little complexity.
 The barriers to machine learning have been removed.

 ![end](./img/section-end.png)

 ## Getting Started
-This project uses Tensorflow.js, MongoDB Realm and Atlas to provide you with everything you need to create a cloud based machine learning platform with nothing more than a modern web browser, and the determination to begin with some good "old fashioned" human learning.
-This short tutorial expects that you know nothing about MongoDB Atlas, Realm or Machine Learning with Google Tensorflow.
+This project uses Tensorflow.js, MongoDB Realm, and Atlas to provide you with everything you need to create a cloud-based machine learning platform with nothing more than a modern web browser, and the determination to begin with some good "old fashioned" human learning.
+This short tutorial expects that you know nothing about MongoDB Atlas, Realm, or Machine Learning with Google Tensorflow.

 I chose Tensorflow.js for this project because it is very intuitive, easy to pick up and the results can be seen directly in the web browser with just a few lines of code.
-I was able to watch a few Tensorflow.js videos and create the first version of this app in a weekend.
-Its only 88 lines of code but it loads sales data from a gas station into MongoDB, creates a Tensorflow model from MongoDB, trains the model, and makes a prediction on how many gallons will be sold based on price.
+I was able to watch a few Tensorflow.js videos and create the first version of this app on a weekend.
+It’s only 88 lines of code but it loads sales data from a gas station into MongoDB, creates a Tensorflow model from MongoDB, trains the model, and makes a prediction on how many gallons will be sold based on price.
 This first program does all this in just 88 lines of code!

-I highly recommend watching the followng 3 videos, about 7 minutes each.
+I highly recommend watching the following 3 videos, about 7 minutes each.
 It will be the best 21 minutes you can spend to learn all the core concepts.

 <a href="https://www.youtube.com/playlist?list=PLs6AluHXaQnjeI6jzDkpKXvbPj31i4GgF" target="videos"><img src="./img/tfjsvideos.png"></a>